 Rohan Oza is an American businessman, investor, and marketing expert behind several large brands.

-Oza began his career at age 20 as the manufacturing manager behind Mars’ M&M’s, and then later became the youngest manager to run the Snickers brand.
+At age 20, Oza starts his career as the manufacturing manager behind Mars’ M&M’s, and then later became the youngest manager to run the Snickers brand.

 After working for Mars, Oza began a career at The Coca-Cola Company where he revived the Powerade and Sprite brands using innovative methods.

-After resigning from Coca-Cola in 2002, Oza left to be a partner in Vitamin Water, doing business as Glacéau, whose sales at the time hovered around $25 million.
+Oza became a partner in Vitamin Water, after resigning from Coca-Cola in 2002, doing business as Glacéau, whose sales at the time hovered around $25 million.

 It made no sense to be on television, just for the sake of being on television.Daymond John

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 9 Episode 2.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they were not actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 9 episode 2: